AlthalusDGr8/RiverTech/README.md

 ## Getting Started

-1. Download the source code and open using Visual Studio
+1. Download the source code and open using Visual Studio (TechDemo.Movies.sln)
 2. Open SQL Management Studio and connect to database using connection string: (LocalDB)\MSSQLLocalDB.
 This will connect to a local instance of SQL server
 3. Under the API project you should find a folder called "Schema\_Setup".
 Open file "00 - Schema Setup.sql"
 4. Modify the paths found under "FILENAME" that make sense to your setup
 5. Execute the file.
 This should create the basic schema plus also insert the sample data
 6. If you plan to run Orleans with DB Storage, then execute also "01 - Orleans Query Creation.sql" and "02- Orleans Query Store Storage Creation.sql" (by default we are using Memory and not SQL Server)
-7. Set TechDemo.MoviesDb.API as startup project and launch
+7. SetÂ TechDemo.MoviesDb.API as startup project and launch
 8. The landing page should be a swagger interface allowing you to invoke the apis from it (swagger/index.html)
 9. To test out graphql, please navigate to "ui/playground"